Aziiz1989/traffic/spatial/README.txt

 I made a python file called spatial.

-Check out the ipython notebook for a set of example.
+Check out the ipython notebook for a set of examples for plots generated.

 Mainly, pass the data as is to the function "generate_hex_heatmap"

-There function takes the parameters:
+The function takes the parameters:
 	- (data) any data with columns 'lat' and 'long'
         - (aggregateThis="count") the variable to sum on every haxagon
         - (outpath="index.html") the place where to write the html file